worldbank/rissk/FEATURES_SCORES.md

 straightlining (selecting the same answer options in repeated rating questions), or selection of non-extreme values in fabrication, lasting/firsting

+average

+entropy calculates how predictibale is a

+0 entory distribution is highly predictable, means always selects the same values/ answer positions 1 means not predictable, selects often different values

 ## answers_selected

 Detects XYZ...